jnardiello/Blast/README.md

+## Defunct
+This was my **very first** personal project.
+It is now defunct and not anymore maintained.

 #Blast framework

 **Blast** is a PHP framework that aims to provide few functionalities (such as a Markdown Based Blogging engine and an Auth login routine).
 It is carefully crafted and i'm trying to ship the best code possible.
 All main functionalities are tested but i consider it still as an early Alpha, i therefore don't recommend using it in production or for large systems.